openstack/election/doc/source/index.rst

 * Clone the election repository: git clone git://git.openstack.org/openstack/election ; cd election
-* Create a new file candidates/newton/<project_name>/<irc_name>.txt
+* Create a new file candidates/<cycle>/<project_name>/<email_address>
-  containing your candidate statement.
+  containing the candidate statement.
-* Commit your candidacy: git add candidates/newton/*/*.txt;
+* Commit the candidacy: git add candidates/<cycle>/*/*;
   git commit -m "Adding <your_name> candidacy for <project_name>"
 * Submit your candidacy: git review

-For example if John Doe (jdoe on IRC) wants to become the Newton Nova PTL, he needs to write his candidacy to "candidates/newton/Nova/jdoe.txt"
+For example Dana Developer (ddev on IRC) would compose a platform in a file named "candidates/newton/Nova/dana\@inconnu.org" to submit a Newton Nova PTL candidacy.
+The election webpage will display the candidacy as "Dana Developer (ddev)" based on the IRC nick stored in Dana's foundation member profile.

-After it's submitted to gerrit, verification and approval is being done by elections officials.
-Then the approved candidate list above is updated.
+After the candidacy is submitted to gerrit, verification and approval will be performed by elections officials, followed by an update to the approved candidate list.

 .. _PTL details: